borelli28/CS-notes/nn-and-dl.md

 ![Stride](/images/stride-ex.png)

 #### Features
-A specific patterns or characteristic in the input data that the network is trying to learn.
+A specific pattern or characteristic in the input data that the network is trying to learn.

 #### Feature Maps
 Feature maps are the outputs of convolutional layer in a CNN.
 They help the network find important features anywhere in the input.